 Addiction affects 23.2 million Americans, and sadly, only 10% of those people are receiving the treatment they need.
 With that distressing statistic, there is most likely a person in your life who is suffering from an addiction.
 It isn’t a disease that only affects cities, or people below the poverty line… Addiction affects everyone.

-Moreover, “1 in 10 Americans over the age of 12 classified with substance abuse or dependence, addiction takes an emotional, psychological, and social toll on the country.
-The economic costs of substance abuse and addiction alone are estimated to exceed a half trillion dollars annually in the United States due to health care expenditures, lost productivity, and crime.”
+Moreover, “1 in 10 Americans over the age of 12 classified with substance use or dependence, addiction takes an emotional, psychological, and social toll on the country.
+The economic costs of substance use and addiction alone are estimated to exceed a half trillion dollars annually in the United States due to health care expenditures, lost productivity, and crime.”
 (National Institutes of Health)

 What Are Some Environmental Risk Factors For Addiction?